emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 Ember Data is the official data persistence library for Ember.js applications.

+Ember Data 3.1 contains bug fixes and build improvements for Ember Data.

 ### Changes in Ember Data 3.1

 #### Deprecations in Ember Data 3.1

-Two new deprecations are introduces in Ember Data 3.1:
+No new deprecations are introduced in Ember Data 3.1.

-* TODO
-* TODO

 For more details on changes in Ember Data 3.1, please review the [Ember Data 3.1.0 release page](https://github.com/emberjs/data/releases/tag/v3.1.0).